 Dietary Blog of a Hooters Girl ★☆☆☆☆ (Circa 2012)

 This one’s on Tumblr, which is known as more of a photo blog.
 However, there are no photos here.
-There’s only one entry written by the blog’s author, which tells about her being told by her manager at Hooters that she should start watching her weight because her uniform looks like it’s getting a little snug-fitting.
+There’s only one entry written by the blog’s author, which tells about her being told by her boyfriend, who is/was a cook at the Hooters she worked at (sounds like a sure-fire recipe for disaster) that her managers there were “concerned about her weight and the way her uniform fit,” which must have meant a little more was bulging out than what was suppose to bulge out.
 I suppose this blog was started to chronicle the weight loss diet of the author (hence the title) as she strived to get back into Hooters Girl shape, but she abandoned it.
 Abandoned the blog, that is.
 I have no idea how she did with her diet.